sense360store/WebFlash/README.md

-# ESP32 Firmware Flasher
+# Sense360 ESP32 Installer

-A minimal web application for flashing ESP32 firmware using the official ESP Web Tools library.
-This tool provides a simple, browser-based interface for flashing firmware to ESP32 devices via USB.
+A web-based installer for Sense360 v2.0.0 firmware using the official ESP Web Tools library.
+This tool provides a simple, browser-based interface for flashing Sense360 firmware to ESP32 devices via USB.

 ## Features